telekits/teleapi/README.md

 [![license](https://img.shields.io/github/license/telekits/teleapi.svg)](./LICENSE)

-> Now support the Telegram Bot API 3.4 with Live Locations.
+> Now support the Telegram Bot API 3.5 with the new [albums feature](https://telegram.org/blog/albums-saved-messages "Albums, Saved Messages and Better Search").

 ## What is it?